qeeg/cpp-io/README.md

 ## Implementation experience

 Most of the proposal can be implemented in ISO C++.
 Low level conversions inside `std::io::read` and `std::io::write` require knowledge of implementation defined format of integers and floating point numbers.
 File IO requires calling operating system API.
-The following table provides examples for POSIX and Windows:
+The following table provides some examples:

 | Function        | POSIX   | Windows            | UEFI                            |
 | --------------- | ------- | ------------------ | ------------------------------- |